Jurong East: Politics

-The Northern section is under Jurong GRC and Southern section under West Coast GRC.
-After the electoral boundaries were redrawn for the 2011 Singaporean general election, a portion of the Jurong GRC was carved out to form the Yuhua SMC.
+The northern section is under Jurong East–Bukit Batok GRC while the southern section belongs to West Coast–Jurong West GRC.
+After the electoral boundaries were redrawn for the 2011 Singaporean general election, a portion of the then-existing Jurong GRC was carved out to form Yuhua SMC.
+In 2025, the majority of Yuhua SMC was given to the new Jurong East–Bukit Batok GRC while the remainder was given to the new Jurong Central SMC.

 Education

-There are 3 Primary schools and 4 Secondary schools in Jurong East.
+There are three primary schools and three secondary schools in Jurong East.